uswds/uswds-site/pages/patterns/select-language/selected-content.md

 Inconsistent placement of language selection components prevent users, especially people with limited English-language skills, from easily finding and accessing content in other languages.
 When only select content is available in languages other than English, this problem can be compounded as users are forced to navigate to a specific section of the site to discover the content.

 ## When to use this pattern
 Use this pattern if your site offers a select set of content available in additional languages.
-Note: while this may apply to a single language or two language site, this pattern specifically describes a site with three or more languages as well as a small subset of content that is available in additional languages.
+Note: while this situation could apply to a single language or two language site, this pattern specifically describes a site with three or more languages as well as a small subset of content that is available in additional languages.

 ## When to consider something else
 If your site is available in two or more languages and all content is available in each language, see related patterns <a href="{{ site.baseurl }}/patterns/language-selector/two-languages/">Select from two languages</a> or <a href="{{ site.baseurl }}/patterns/language-selector/three-or-more-languages/">Select from three or more languages</a>.